 Sputum samples that have been collected are inoculated on Blood Agar Plate (BAP) and Chocholate Agar Plate (CAP) media for 24 hours with an incubation temperature of 24 hours with 5% CO2 addition.
-Inoculation of the media results in the growth of bacterial colonies that have $\alpha$ -hemolytic clear zones, the surface of the colony is flat and in the middle of the colony (draughtsman) concave during incubation period > 24 hours and the growth of more fertile bacteria in isolates that are inoculated on the CAP media (Abdeldaim et al., 2010).
+Inoculation of the media results in the growth of bacterial colonies that have α -hemolytic clear zones, the surface of the colony is flat and in the middle of the colony looks concave (draughtsman) during the incubation period> 24 hours and the growth of more fertile bacteria in isolates that are inoculated on the CAP media (Abdeldaim et al., 2010).